 Next morning we woke up early, took bath and went to Har Ki Pauri, as planned.
 Har Ki Pauri is the most sacred bathing ghat in Haridwar.
 It is believed that a drop of the elixir of immortality fell at this place following the Kheer Sagar Manthan.
 Here we took a dip in the Ganges.
 At Har Ki Pauri a channel of the main Ganges has been separated and devotees mostly bath in this section.
 The speed of the Ganges at Haridwar is quite fast and it’s not safe to bath in the main river.
 In this section, the depth of the water is around 3-4 feet and chains are provided in order to assist old people and non-swimmers while bathing at the ghat.

-In terms of a temple, if you leave the faith and devotion, it’s just another temple.
-However, the scenic view that the place offers makes it a must-visit at Haridwar.
+As a temple, if you leave the faith and devotion, it’s just another temple.
+However, the scenic view that the place offers makes it a must visit at Haridwar.
 We went around the temple relishing the view from the top and enjoyed the sunset.
 The idol of Chandi Devi in the temple is said to have been installed in the 8th century by Adi Shankaracharya.
 Apart from the Chandi Devi temple, there is another temple belonging to Anjana Mata (mother of Hanumanji) along with a few other temples.
 We spent quite some time there before descending down.
 After that, we went back to Har ki Pauri to witness the evening aarti of Ganga Mata.

-Witnessing the Ganga Arti at Har ki Pauri is a lifetime experience.
-The sight of the Ganges reflecting a million lights and the chorus of aarti with the bells combined with the singing of prayers by devotees creates a mesmerizing atmosphere.
+Witnessing the Ganga aarti at Har ki Pauri is a lifetime experience.
+The sight of hundreds of diyas floating over the Ganges, the chorus of aarti and the bells combined with the singing of prayers by devotees creates a mesmerizing atmosphere.
 Ganga Aarti is organized twice a day; morning at sunrise and evening at sunset.
 Timing is different in summer and winter according to sunset and sunrise timings.
 The evening Arti is more famous as more number of people congregate to witness the event.
 We reached there around 5:30 PM and took a place from where we can get the best view of the ceremony.
 You need to reach early to get a proper view.
 The place just near the clock tower in the little island type of place called Malviya Dwip offers the best view.
 Right in front of us was a person functioning at once as police, donation solicitor, cheerleader and crowd manager who directed us to the best place on our request.
 We sat on the concrete floor which is free.
 However, there are some wooden benches run by locals where you can sit by paying Rs.25 per person in case you do not want to sit on the floor.
-The arti started around 6:15 PM.
+The aarti started around 6:15 PM.

 It was the end of one awesome day in our itinerary.
 We returned to Shanti Kunj and slept after having our dinner there.
-The next day we explored the divinity of Rishikesh along with some water sports.
+Next day we explored the divinity of Rishikesh along with some water sports.

-People visiting for 2 days can include Maya Devi temple, Daksh Mahadev Temple, and the Bharat Mata temple (which we visited in our return journey) along with a plethora of other small temples and maths in their itinerary.
-Another notable place that comes between Haridwar and Rishikesh is the Rajaji National Park which you may visit if you have an extra day.
+People visiting for 2 days can include Maya Devi temple, Daksh Mahadev Temple and the Bharat Mata temple (which we visited in our return journey) along with a plethora of other small temples and maths in their itinerary.
+Another notable place which comes between Haridwar and Rishikesh is the Rajaji National Park which you may visit if you have an extra day.